Our History

 1805 - 1848

-With no local church, the early settlers in the community of Jefferson Village (Maplewood) would walk miles to the established churches in Northfield (Livingston), Lyon’s Farms (Hillside), Orange, and Springfield.
-Around 1805, a group of Baptists began meeting in the home of Elder Gildersleeve at 57 Jefferson Avenue which still stands today.
-The group of 16 members formed the Jefferson Village Baptist Society and in 1811 they built a simple one room meetinghouse on the north corner of Ridgewood Road and Bear Lane (Now Claremont Avenue) on land donated by Caleb Durand.
+In the early 1800s, the settlers of Jefferson Village—now Maplewood—had no local church of their own.
+They walked miles to worship in neighboring towns like Northfield (Livingston), Lyon’s Farms (Hillside), Orange, and Springfield.
+Around 1805, sixteen Baptists began gathering in the home of Elder Gildersleeve at 57 Jefferson Avenue, a house that still stands today.
+By 1811, they had formally organized as the Jefferson Village Baptist Society and built a modest, one-room meetinghouse at the corner of Ridgewood Road and Bear Lane (now Claremont Avenue) on land donated by Caleb Durand.

 The Early Methodist Movement